IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - The XUA profile defines a transactions to retrieve an SAML 2 assertion for authorization (Get X-User Assertion), but does not specify it in detail, leaving the details to national extensions and project specific implementations.
 In contrast the IUA profiles specifies the analog Get Authorization Token [ITI-71] for OAuth 2.1 compliant access token.

-- While the XUA profile relies on ATNA Node Authentication to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticiate client applications.
+- While the XUA profile relies on ATNA Node Authentication to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticate client applications.

 - While XUA supports SAML 2 Assertions only, the IUA profile supports access token in JWT and SAML 2.0 Assertion format.